-‘Tis the season for feeling charitable.
-Just be sure you’re giving to an org that will do the right thing with your money.
+Before you donate, make sure you’re giving to an org that will do the right thing with your money.

 Start with identifying charities whose mission relates to a cause you care about.
-Maybe it’s advancing medical research, reducing homelessness, fighting climate change or helping families dealing with the financial impacts of COVID-19.
+Maybe it’s supporting marginalized groups, advancing medical research, reducing homelessness, fighting climate change or helping families dealing with the financial impacts of COVID-19.
 Search sites like Charity Navigator, CharityWatch, GuideStar, and GiveWell to find your perfect giving match.
 Then check the nonprofit’s About page to read their plans for making the world a better place.

 You can check those same tools to get a better idea of how these orgs use donations.
 Your dollars will make the greatest impact with places that spend most of their money on the cause itself vs. overhead, fundraising, and big exec salaries.